JosefNemec/Playnite/README.md

 **Steam, Origin, GOG, Uplay support**

 Import games from Steam, Origin, GOG and Uplay services including games that are not installed.
+You can also import Windows Store (UWP) games.

 **Console Emulation support**